-My own statistics show that the next-most-popular page on most websites I've built is often the About page.
+Our statistics show that the next-most-popular page on most websites we've built is often the About page.
 Yep, who knew?!

 You've only got a very short amount of time - less than 5 seconds usually - to convince a potential customer to stay on your site.
 And most people will visit an About page to decide whether they're going to like you or not.
 This is your opportunity to differentiate yourself from your competitors!

 In my experience, your About page needs to do the following:

 - Establish credibility